 Bluehost pricing is about as competitive as the industry offers.
 Sign up for a shared hosting plan for as little as $1.

-HostArmada’s cloud network spans four continents, with datacenters in Europe, the US, Asia, and Australia.
-Its server redundancy and website optimization features allow users to run stable and performant sites for end users across the globe while running a simplified hosting environment.
+HostArmada boasts 11 cloud-based shared hosting data centers across an impressive global network spanning four continents: North America, Europe, Asia, and Australia.
+Its server redundancy and website optimization features allow customers to run stable and high-performing sites across the globe, all within a simplified hosting environment.

 If shared hosting doesn’t offer the bandwidth and storage your site requires, you may be better off with an affordable virtual private server.
 Many hosts that offer shared hosting give customers access to VPS hosting as the next step in their journeys.
 Read on to see which VPSes take the cake for the best hosting with free subdomains.